UC Berkeley Officials Appeal Court Ruling Freezing Enrollment

 Seligman also found the university failed at reviewing a reduction in enrollment to improve the surrounding neighborhoods.

-"The judge has vindicated our efforts to hold UC Berkeley accountable for the severe impacts on our community from its massive enrollment increases which they made without public notice or comments," said Phil Bokovoy, president of Save Berkeley's Neighborhoods, in August.
+"The judge has vindicated our efforts to hold UC Berkeley accountable for the severe impacts on our community from its massive enrollment increases which they made without public notice or comments," said Bokovoy.

 Between 2010 and 2020, UC Berkeley enrollment has increased by about 18 percent or about 6,500 to 42,327 students.